 MChem (First Class) University of Edinburgh, Chemistry, 2005

-Jennifer was recognised as a “Rising Star” in the 2022 edition of Managing Intellectual Property’s IP Stars publication.
+Jennifer was recognised as a “Rising Star” in the 2023 and 2022 edition of Managing Intellectual Property’s IP Stars publication.